antidotee/antidotee/README.md

-### Hi there 👋 i'm a ghost and this is a work in progress
+### Hi there 👋 I'm a ghost and this is a work in progress